Memorial Nursing Center

 Appropriately Uses Anti-Anxiety Medication

-This metric indicates the percentage of long-term residents who are prescribed antianxiety medication.
-These medications are prescribed to residents experiencing depression or anxiety.
+This indicates the percent of residents prescribed antianxiety drugs.
+These medications are prescribed to residents experiencing anxiety or depression.

 Managing Depression Among Residents